 This project arose as a result of a number of multi academy trusts and families of schools coming together with a shared interest in the system leadership provocations raised by issues around artificial intelligence.
 This report is the culmination of a project completed between February-July 2024 by leaders from a group of Multi Academy Trusts (MATs) and families of schools who collectively represent the leadership of 413 schools, approximately 32,000 staff and 1⁄4 million young people across England.
-Working together February-July 2024, this group has benefitted from insights from a number of international thought leaders with expertise spanning across education, business, technology and organisational leadership.
+Working together February-July 2024, this group has benefitted from AI specific guidance from Educate Ventures Research, alongside a number of international thought leaders with expertise spanning across education, business, technology and organisational leadership.